 “Um, heard you’re a lawyer.
 Wondering, can you give me some quick advice?” or “Hey, how are you?
 Heard you’re a lawyer.
 Any chance I can pick your brain a bit?”

-Ah brain picking time again, I sigh.
-Then there are friends and acquaintances who tout me for free advice.
+Ah, jeez, brain picking again.
+And then there are friends and acquaintances who tout me for advice, free advice.
 Casual acquaintances do the same.
 Some folks I hardly know, some I’ve not heard from in a long time.

 “Hey Karen, how you go’in?
 Just wondering, can we catch up sometime, over a coffee maybe?
 Just wanna maybe pick your brain a bit” or “Hi Karen, you free anytime?
 Let’s catch up soon.
 Gotta a few things I wanna ask about.
 I’ll buy coffee.”

 Do you ever get your brain picked?
 Sounds like hen-pecked doesn’t it.
-Feels like it sometimes.
+Feels like hen-pecking sometimes.

 If I have time I will allow my brain to be picked – to a point.
 I listen, acknowledge the problem, then politely and firmly advise the person to make an appointment.
 That formalizes the process.

 There are others in other professions who have similar experiences.
 The holy grail is to escape being judged by one’s education and profession.
-That’s why, being with strangers, can be refreshing as I’m judged as a standard issue woman, not as a lawyer, let alone a lawyer for free brain picking or, dare I say, denigration.
+That’s why, being with strangers, can be refreshing.
+I’m judged as a ‘standard issue woman’ (if there’s such a thing but you know what I mean) and not as a lawyer, let alone a lawyer for free brain picking or, dare I say, denigration.